0cjs/unfortunate/notes.md

 - Gorka, what you do for free: found at [axiom-readme].
 - Stephen Fry on American vs. British comedy:
   <https://www.youtube.com/watch?v=8k2AbqTBxao>
+- Hamming, knowing what you are doing, found at <http://worrydream.com/dbx/>

 ### philosophy